MikeyBeez/RAGAgent/README.md

                           🟨🟨🟨🟨🟨🟨🟨🟨🟨🟨
 </pre>
 </p>
 OTTO is a work in progress.
-I just switched from command_handler.py to process_prompt.py but I haven't updated the documentation yet.
-Until I get a release version, expect documentation mismatches.
+Until I get a release version, expect some documentation mismatches.

 OTTO is a cutting-edge AI chat agent for macOS, imbued with the power of LangChain, Ollama, and various mystical artifacts to create an immersive and intelligent conversational experience.
 Prepare to embark on an extraordinary adventure in artificial intelligence! 🚀